mmkal/pgkit/packages/migrator/readme.md

 [![Build Status](https://travis-ci.org/mmkal/slonik-tools.svg?branch=master)](https://travis-ci.org/mmkal/slonik-tools)
 [![Coverage Status](https://coveralls.io/repos/github/mmkal/slonik-tools/badge.svg?branch=master)](https://coveralls.io/github/mmkal/slonik-tools?branch=master)

-A cli migration helper tool using [slonik](https://npmjs.com/package/slonik).
+A cli migration tool for postgres sql scripts, using [slonik](https://npmjs.com/package/slonik).

 ## Motivation

-There are already plenty of migration tools out there - but if you have an existing project that uses slonik, this will be by far the simplest to configure.
+There are already plenty of migration tools out there - but if you have an existing project that uses slonik, this will be the simplest to configure.
 Even if you don't, the setup required is minimal.

+The migration scripts it runs are just `.sql` files.
+No learning the quirks of an ORM, any niche library's DSL.

 This isn't a cli tool - it's a cli tool _helper_.
 Most node migration libraries are command-line utilities, which require a separate `database.json` or `config.json` file where you have to hard-code in your connection credentials.
 This library uses a different approach - it exposes a javascript function which you pass a slonik instance into.
 The javascript file you make that call in then becomes a runnable migration script.